tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-2017-07-01-preview-model-singletonpartitionschemedescription.md

 ---
-title: "Partition Scheme for Singleton and Non-Partitioned Services"
+title: Partition scheme for singleton and non-partitioned services
 description: "Describe the partition scheme of a singleton-partitioned, or non-partitioned service.
 PartitionScheme is a discriminator property." ms.date: 05/25/2018 ms.service: "service-fabric"